“Take every opportunity to open your life and home to others.”

 Romans 12:13 (The Voice)

-I lead a ministry based on hospitality and brings people together at the Turquoise Table.
+I lead a ministry based on hospitality and bring people together at The Turquoise Table Community.
 Our key verse is Romans 12:13, in which Paul invites us to take every opportunity to open up our life and home to others.
 And yet, my own family’s dinner time often suffers.

 It started a few years ago.
 Just when I’d get a nice routine going, everything would change.
 As our four children get older, I feel like I have less control over schedules, activities, homework.
 Dinner time was becoming more infrequent and frenzied.